 Employment Screening

-Most employment-related fingerprint checks take 1-7 business days for Live Scan submissions, with many employers receiving results within 24-72 hours.
-Traditional ink fingerprinting for employment purposes typically takes 2-4 weeks.
-Many employers use third-party screening companies that specialize in quick turnaround times, especially for positions that don’t require federal-level clearances.
+Most employment-related fingerprint checks take 1 to 7 business days for Live Scan submissions, with many employers receiving results within 24 to 72 hours.
+Traditional ink fingerprinting for employment typically takes 2 to 4 weeks.
+Many employers use third-party screening companies that specialize in faster turnaround, particularly for roles that do not require federal-level clearances.

 Professional Licensing

-Healthcare workers, teachers, and other licensed professionals often experience longer wait times of 1-4 weeks, depending on whether Live Scan or ink fingerprinting is used.
-These checks are typically more comprehensive and may involve multiple state and federal databases.
+Healthcare workers, teachers, and other licensed professionals often see wait times of 1 to 4 weeks, depending on whether Live Scan or ink fingerprinting is used.
+These checks tend to be more comprehensive and may involve multiple state and federal databases.

 Financial Services (FINRA)